Dev1an/SwiftUI-Outline-bug/README.md

 # Actual results
 More than thousand lines are logged in Xcode.
 One line for every possible child in the outline group.
 I expect SwiftUI to only evaluate children for visible items, just like it does it on iOS.
-Because otherwise it can drain the memory if the tree is full of memory expensive data that is loaded lazily.
-Or if this data is lazy loaded from the network, it will block the network if the outline tree is big.
+Because otherwise it can drain the memory if the tree is full of memory expensive data that should be lazyloaded.
+Or if this data is coming  from the network, it will block the network if the entire outline tree is loaded at once.